GRADES 7 - 12

 8:00AM - 3:30PM

 Upper School teachers are called to this ministry.
 They serve students through the mission of the school.
 Teachers hold degrees and maintain certification through Association of Christian Schools International.
 Professional development for teachers develops a clear Biblical worldview as well as best educational practices.
-Teachers demonstrate concern for their students’ beyond academic content.
+Teachers convey to the classroom a wealth of personal, practical, and spiritual education within the framework Biblical truth.
+Teachers demonstrate concern for their students beyond academic content.

 Preparation for Life: